Family Near or Far

 Talk about family stress

-Talking about family stress is a great way to change its impact on us and sometimes on the family member themselves.
-We might also talk to another family member who might facilitate a conversation that builds a solution.
+Talking or yarning is a great way to change the impact family stress has upon us.
+We might talk to the family member themselves or someone else in our community who might facilitate a conversation that builds a solution.
 Talking helps us to work through things we can change (and plan what to do) and find ways to accept things we can’t change.
 Perspectives from people that aren’t invested or connected to the situation might help to highlight unhelpful assumptions or destructive behaviours.

 You can choose your friends but not your family

 It is OK to acknowledge that sometimes our family is not our best avenue of support.
-That doesn’t mean we don’t necessarily love them or care for them, and in some situations that love and care may not be there at all.
-It is completely acceptable to get support from friends or other individuals, and build your 'family' that way.
+That doesn’t mean we don’t love them or care for them but at times, helpful support may come from friends or other individuals.

 Need more info?